-To avoid losing weight and muscle mass, you generally need to eat more foods containing fat and protein.
-Because eating too much fat and targeting certain nutrients (such as protein) may have health risks, always consult with your doctor or a registered dietitian before eating more of these foods to gain weight.
+To avoid losing weight and muscle mass when you have COPD, you generally need to eat more foods that have fat and protein.
+Talk with your doctor or a dietitian about what foods you need to gain or maintain your weight.

 Crackers with peanut butter.

 Cereal with half-and-half.

 High-calorie drinks like whole milk, milkshakes, and nutritional supplements, such as nutrition shakes.

 Making simple changes to the foods you already eat can help you add calories and protein to your diet.

 Add an egg or egg yolk to meat loaf, macaroni and cheese, or similar foods.
 Be sure to cook the food after adding the egg.

 Add powdered milk to creamed soups, scrambled eggs, pudding, potatoes, yogurt, and casseroles.